MQCybersec/mqcybersec-website/src/content/writeups/picoctf-serpentine.md

   flag = str_xor(flag_enc, 'enkidu')
   print(flag)
 ```

-Moving to the bottom of the program we can see that when we input the choice to pring the flag, the program instead returns the message we got earlier.
+Moving to the bottom of the program we can see that when we input the choice to print the flag, the program instead returns the message we got earlier.
 ```python
   while True:
     print('a) Print encouragement')